Rayza-Slyce/Rayza-Slyce-Spam-Campaign-Investigation-Affiliate-Redirect-Network/README.md

 - evidence of coordinated activity
 - redirect behaviour and monetisation flow

-Disrupting these domains would likely impact this observed campaign infrastructure, although similar campaigns often re-establish quickly using new domains
+Disrupting these domains would likely impact the campaign’s current infrastructure, although similar patterns suggest it could be replicated or replaced.

 ---